Skip to content

 Vertex

-A single vertex: a required 2D or 3D position plus any per-vertex attributes your shader declares (commonly uv and color, but any key the shader’s vertex stage reads is fair game).
+A single vertex: a required 2D or 3D position plus any per-vertex attributes your shader declares.
+Commonly that’s uv and color, but any key the shader’s vertex stage reads is fair game.
 Build vertices and feed them into a Mesh to draw.

 use fragmentcolor::mesh::Vertex;